thellimist/TIL/README.md

 TIL how to make origami owl.
 Wait?
 Does this belong here?
 Not sure w/e.

+Pixar plays the same soundtrack over and over again in both happy and sad scenes.
+The soundtrack becomes their soundtrack in the viewers mind making them more emotionally effective. [source](https://www.youtube.com/watch?v=i8HePfa7WYs)

 ### Day 7: 1/02/2017
 Word Count:
 - Japanese - 500,000